top of page

 • Difficulty accessing clear, reliable, clinically grounded information that reflects their individual health history and symptoms

-• Feel under-informed about perimenopause and the full range of physical, cognitive, and emotional symptoms that may occur
+• Feeling under-informed about perimenopause and the full range of physical, cognitive, and emotional symptoms that may occur

 • Rely heavily on internet searches, social media, or peer advice due to limited access to structured clinical guidance

-• Encounter mixed or conflicting information, making it difficult to know which advice is evidence-based or appropriate for them
+• Encounter mixed or conflicting information e.g. from AI, making it difficult to know which advice is evidence-based or appropriate for them

-Women also commonly report challenges when seeking professional support for perimenopause, including:
+Women also commonly report challenges when seeking professional support for perimenopause, including symptoms being misdiagnosed or dismissed:

 • Symptoms not being fully recognised, explored, or clearly explained